stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 and with very few changes I had a working encoder part of the tokenizer.
 There was a lot of code that didn't apply to the languages I needed to support, so I removed that code.

 Since I needed 2 different vocabularies, instead of one here in tokenizer and everywhere else I had to change the code to support both.
-So for example I had to override the super-class's methods:
+So for example I had to override the super-class' methods:

 ```
     def get_vocab(self) -> Dict[str, int]: